 - In David Weber's The Apocalypse Troll, Ludmilla is infected with a parasitic disease that kills 95% of humans who contract it, but gives super-healing and longevity to the few survivors.
 When Richard is mortally wounded, she gives him a blood transfusion out of desperation.
 It works.

-- The 4400 had an inversion.
-Isabel, the first child born to two returnees, produces pure Promycin.
-When all the other returnees are suffering from an anti-promycin drug, her blood cures Shawn who went on to use his own healing powers on everyone else.
+- The 4400 has an inversion.
+Isabel, the first child born to two returnees, produces pure promycin.
+When all the other returnees are suffering from an anti-promycin drug, her blood cures Shawn, who goes on to use his own healing powers on everyone else.

 - In Dark Angel, when Max gives an emergency transfusion to Logan, her stem-cell-laden blood starts to repair his spine.
 Unfortunately, it doesn't last, but he eventually gets a hold of a mechanical exoskeleton that lets him walk again.
 Later, a transfusion from another transgenic has longer-lasting effects, which when added to the support from the exoskeleton let him be stronger and faster.

-- In Stargate Universe, Chloe Armstrong was able to cure lieutenant Scott with blood transfusion in episode "Cloverdale".
+- In Stargate Universe, Chloe Armstrong is able to cure lieutenant Scott with a blood transfusion in the episode "Cloverdale".

 - In Mega Man ZX, a "Mega Man" is a Maverick Raid survivor who harnesses the blood of the Big Bad Master Albert via donation.
 His blood (or rather, the contained DNA) is the key to unlocking the Biometal's power and allowing them to Megamerge with it.